MAT Exam Day Guidelines 2026: Important Dos and Don'ts

 MAT candidates must know the important dos and don'ts for MAT 2026 exam day to avoid unnecessary problems on the test day.
 Shiksha brings to you important exam day tips as well as dos and don'ts for the MAT 2026 exam that is held multiple times in four phases.

-Candidates who will be appearing for the MAT exam on March 8, must be fully aware of the dos and don’ts of the exam day in order to have a hassle free experience and can perform to their optimum capability.
 MAT 2026 will be held in CCTV surveillance, to ensure there are no irregularities at the examination centres.
-There are certain actions and items that are prohibited at the MAT centre, candidates must be fully aware of.
+Those who will be appearing for MAT May session, must make sure they follow the guidelines to the T. There are certain actions and items prohibited at the MAT centre.
 So, ahead of MAT 2026 exam day, check below some important MAT 2026 exam day guidelines and dos and don’ts that candidates need to follow.

 MAT Exam Day Guidelines - Dos

-• Carry a colour print out of the MAT 2026 admit card, and original copy of a photo ID issued by the government of India.
+• Carry 2 colour print outs of the MAT 2026 admit card, and original copy of a photo ID issued by the Government of India.

 • It is mandatory for all MAT test takers to carry a valid photo identification proof.
 Check below the list of documents that considered as valid photo id proof for the test day.